 High school students can earn FREE college credit while still in high school.
 There are many different ways you can earn both high school and Gateway Technical College credit for courses you take as a high school junior or senior.
-Ask the College Connection Coach in your school for more information, or check with your high school guidance counselor to see what’s offered at your high school.
+Ask the New Student Specialist in your school for more information, or check with your high school guidance counselor to see what’s offered at your high school.

 Ways to Earn College Credit